EinMix: universal toolkit for advanced MLP architectures¶

 EinMix

-it helps with MLPs that don't fit into a limited 'mix all in the last axis' paradigm.
+helps with MLPs that don't fit into a limited 'mix all in the last axis' paradigm, and specially helpful for non-1d inputs (images, videos, etc).

-However existing research is ... very limited, it does not cover real possibilities of densely connected architectures.
+However existing research does not cover real possibilities of densely connected architectures.

-Most of its systematic novelty is "mix along spacial axes too".
+Most of its systematic novelty is "mix along spatial axes actually works".

 But EinMix